Whatever the reason for your extreme highness, you find yourself couch locked, just sitting there seemingly unable to move. What now?

 First off, don’t freak out.
 Find a place to sit.
 Breathe in and out.
 Focusing on your breath will help to calm you down.
 Unless you were also consuming alcohol, you’re super stoned not drunk.
 Unlike alcohol, one has ever died from OD’ing on cannabis.
+And this should give you comfort in your time of need.

 Cannabis Consumer Safety